A look at the fallout from sports doctor scandal

 MICHIGAN STATE UNIVERSITY

-— Lou Anna Simon: The president faced growing pressure to resign from students, lawmakers and some members of the university's governing board.
-The school and several current or former employees are being sued by dozens of women.
+— Lou Anna Simon: The president and school alumna resigned hours after Nassar's sentencing Wednesday amid growing pressure from students, lawmakers and some members of the university's governing board.
+She acknowledged being "the focus of this anger" but has denied any

+— Mark Hollis: The athletic director, also an MSU alumnus, called his departure a retirement, but he, too, had faced pressure to leave.
+He had been on the job for 10 years.
+He said he made the choice because of "the scope of everything," adding that he hopes it helps the "healing process."

 — Kathie Klages: The former gymnastics coach resigned last year after she was suspended for defending Nassar over the years.
 Klages is accused of downplaying complaints made by two teens in 1997.